-Hormone replacement therapy, better known as HRT, is a type of treatment that uses hormones to replace the hormone levels that are low or not working properly.
+Hormone replacement therapy, better known as HRT, is a treatment that uses hormones to replace the hormone levels that are low or not working properly.
 Specifically, it is used to treat symptoms of menopause and reduce the risk of osteoporosis, heart disease, and other health conditions in women.
 This blog will tell you whether or not you can lose weight with hormone replacement therapy as well.

 How Does It Work?